spcanelon/TidyTuesdayAltText/README.md

 Link to the raw data:
 [data-raw/ttTweets2019.csv](data-raw/ttTweets2019.csv)

+A dataset containing the alternative text for media shared in 2021 as part of the TidyTuesday social project, and other attributes.
+More information can be found using `?ttTweets2019`.

 -   Dates included: January 1, 2019 to December 31, 2019.
 -   Observations (rows): There are 2022 rows in this dataset.
 Each row